DinoHub/dinohub.github.io/_posts/2021-01-22-VOC-In-CVAT.md

 Here is a good [link](https://github.com/openvinotoolkit/cvat/tree/develop/cvat/apps/dataset_manager/formats#pascal-voc-import) to CVAT's documentation on what it expects in Pascal VOC annotation imports, as well as other formats it accepts and dumps out in.

-## Path Issues
+### Path Issues

-Firstly, the filename value in the XMLs need to excatly match the filenames of the images uploaded to the CVAT task.
+Firstly, the filename value in the XMLs need to exactly match the filenames (case-sensitive) of the images uploaded to the CVAT task.
 If I uploaded `set08_V000_I00859.jpg`, then in my `.xml` file it needs to reflect the same filename:

 ```xml
 <annotation>